 My Lord, how beautiful!
-A few days ago I read in Sacred Scripture that the "Rainbow" of heaven would always be a memory of the Covenant between the Lord and Israel.
-After a light drizzle the "Rainbow" has appeared! a circle - semicircle - that sits on the Mount of Beatitudes on the left and in Syria, further south of Kusi, on the right.
-At its center Betzaida and Caparnaum and the lake ...!
+A few days ago I read in Sacred Scripture that the “Rainbow” of heaven would always be a memory of the Covenant between the Lord and Israel.
+After a light drizzle, the “Rainbow” has appeared! a circle — semicircle — that sits on the Mount of Beatitudes on the left and in Syria, further south of Kusi, on the right.
+At its center, Betzaida and Caparnaum and the lake ...!
 The purple color, green, yellow, orange, red, violet ...
 The green that is born in the high mountains of Syria, the flowers of this spring before the lake ...
 A new rainbow appears in the sky, parallel to the previous one, but larger!
 Two bows, TWO ALLIANCES ... but then ONLY ONE remains!